WHAT IS A FLOOD ?

 When this happens, the water overflows from its original path on to land that is normally dry.
 This is called a flood.

 Unfortunately, due to Global Warming, experts reckon with hotter temperatures, and with ice at the poles melting and sea levels rising, we can expect more floods than ever.

 Some rivers overflow every once in a while and waters the fields around them, which is not a bad thing, but if a flood happens where people live, it can be truly devastating.
 Floods have caused some of the worst natural disasters in living time.

 WHAT CAUSES FLOODS ?

-There is multiple causes to flooding.
-The two main causes are firstly, heavy rain may drench the land and fill up the rivers causing them to overflow, and secondly, extreme tidal conditions can cause rising sea levels to flood the land with sea water.
+There is multiple factors that can lead to flooding.
+The two main causes are, firstly, heavy rain may drench the land and fill up the rivers causing them to overflow, and secondly, extreme tidal conditions can cause rising sea levels to flood the land with sea water.

 The leading cause of coastal flooding is produced when high winds from hurricanes and other types of storms pushes the sea water onshore.

 Torrential rain blocking up an urban draining system is another cause of flooding, when the drains just cannot cope with the vast mounts of water.

 Other reasons for flooding could be tsunamis, cyclones, dangerous coastal procedures, infrastructure failures, winter storms, or even melting snow.
 As I mentioned above, as sea levels rise, flooding along all coastal regions will become more common.

 Flash floods are very sudden, surprise floods, caused by heavy or excessive rainfall in a very short period of time, generally less than 6 hours.